starfishmod/MIDI2_CPP/README.md

 A MIDI 2.0 Library for Embedded/Arduino Devices

 ## IMPORTANT!
 Please read first
+I hope that this library is useful to everyone making MIDI 2.0 Devices.
+If you do use this library please let me know!
+I am keen to see all the MIDI 2.0 Projects.
+This code is also available for DIY and commercial use (MIT Licence)

-THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT - Code here today, is likely gone tomorrow!
+THIS LIBRARY IS CURRENTLY UNDER DEVELOPMENT -

-I AM NOT A PROFESIONAL C++ DEVELOPER.
+The code is still being adjusted as it is being prototyped and changes do occur, however the WIKI attempts to reflect the latest code.

 If you see code here that :
 * could be styled/structured better
 * could be written better
 * could use less resources
 * has memory leaks, bugs,
 * is fundamentally flawed
-* has spelling mistakes and gramtical errors
+* has spelling mistakes and grammatical errors

-Then please submit PR's and/or issues - but PR's preferred.
+then please submit PR's and/or issues - but PR's preferred.

-Given this - please use this library at your own risk!
-I hope that this library is useful to everyone making MIDI 2.0 Devices.
+Please note that use of this library is at your own risk!

-If you do use this library please let me know!
-I am keen to see all the MIDI 2.0 Projects.
-This code is also available for DIY and commercial use (MIT Licence)

 ## What does this do?
 Please read the MIDI 2.0 specification on https://midi.org/specifications to understand the following.